Trevor2Maxwell/Trevor2Maxwell.Github.io/doordash_project.md

 #### <img src="images/TitleImage_Doordash_Trimmed.jpg?raw=true"/>

+#**Surprising Insights Into Food Delivery!**
-**Project description:** You can use this template to create projects in the future.
+You can use this template to create projects in the future.
 Simply duplicate the page and change the text and images.

 Be sure to follow *The Interesting Project Template* as shown in [**The Data Science Project Studio**](https://www.datacareerjumpstart.com/products/the-data-science-project-studio/categories/2150357707/posts/2158441592).